HTMLParseErrorWG/meta/WORKFLOW.md

 # Getting started

 At first create *working directory* and copy [update.sh](https://gist.github.com/inikulin/b8a9eea7fee5e3438925fb5a3981e777) to it.
-Then run `update.sh` it will fetch all repositories you'll need for work and fetch their dependencies.
+Then run `update.sh`.
+It will fetch all repositories you'll need for work and their dependencies.

 # Adding error